lablup/backend.ai-docs-webui/docs/session_list/session_list.rst

 (or ended) in the cluster.
 On the other hand, users can see their sessions only.

 The resource indicator is displayed at the top of the screen.
-You can check the amount of resources currently used by the user and the total amount of resources that can be allocated.
+You can check the amount of resources currently used and the total amount of resources that can be allocated.
 The display bar is divided into two parts: the upper and the lower.
 The upper part shows the resource allocation status in the current scaling group, and the lower part shows the allocation status of total